 Build Up Your Online Rep

 You don’t have to be the product for social media.
 Give it 15 minutes of your time and turn it around to build a strong online reputation by sharing insights on your industry, art, or niche expertise.
 Sites like Quora, Stack Exchange, Yahoo Answers, and Twitter are great platforms for sharing knowledge.
 Be authentic, honest, and meaningful for 15 minutes a day and your name could swim to the top.
-We should know – a few of my colleagues who are working at MakeUseOf now, started by commenting and participating on the public forum of Answers.

 The 7-minute workout went viral.
 It might not buff you up, but some exercise is better than no exercise.
 Yaara’s 8 exercises to help you stay fit at your desk show that office cubicles are also good enough for impromptu gym sessions.